 Djibouti is a country on the African continent, located in the Horn of Africa and surrounded by Eritrea, Ethiopia, and Somalia.
 The country is relatively small with a population of 828,324.
 Approximately three-quarters of the population live in the urban centers, the remainder live in rural areas and raise livestock.
 Major languages spoken include Somali, Afar, Arabic, and French.
 The country is considered multi-ethnic and has a rich history.
-This article takes a look at those topics.
+This article takes a look at these topics.

 History Of Djibouti